cabalmail/cabal-infra/README.md

 ## Provisioning

 1. Set up the prerequisites above.

+2. Run the terraform/dns stack.

-2. Queue a plan in your Terraform Cloud terraform/dns workspace.
+    1. Queue a plan in your Terraform Cloud terraform/dns workspace.
-3. When it finishes the plan phase, confirm and apply.
+    2. When it finishes the plan phase, confirm and apply.
-4. The output will include name servers.
+    3. The output will include name servers.
 Update the domain registration with these name servers.
-5. The output will also include a zone ID.
+    4. The output will also include a zone ID.
 Update the `zone_id` variable for the terraform/infra workspace with this ID.

+3. Run the terraform/cert workspace.

-6. Queue a plan in your Terraform Cloud terraform/cert workspace.
+    1. Queue a plan in your Terraform Cloud terraform/cert workspace.
-7. When it finishes the plan phase, confirm and apply.
+    2. When it finishes the plan phase, confirm and apply.

+4. Run the terraform/infra workspace.

-8. Queue a plan in your Terraform Cloud terraform/infra workspace.
+    1. Queue a plan in your Terraform Cloud terraform/infra workspace.
-9. When it finishes the plan phase, confirm and apply.
+    2. When it finishes the plan phase, confirm and apply.

 ## Reprovisioning